Reach out! We’re available by email or phone and can answer all of your questions.

 You can also reference the ordering page for more information.

 - Sample Types Saliva, Urine, Fecal Extracts, Extracted Serum, Extracted Plasma, Tissue Culture Media

 - Sensitivity 5.33 pg/mL

 - Standard Curve

-Estriol is one of the three major endogenous estrogens, along with estradiol and estrone.
-It is a weak estrogen derived from hydroxylation of estradiol and estrone in the liver.
-Normal levels in women who are not pregnant are typically nearly undetectable.
-However, estriol is produced in large amounts by the placenta and rising maternal levels can be detected from the very early weeks of pregnancy through until delivery.
-Estriol can be monitored as an indicator of fetal health and well-being during pregnancy.
-It is routinely measured as part of both the triple test and the quadruple test during pregnancy outreach and screening.
-Abnormally low levels in pregnant females can suggest chromosomal or congenital anomalies in the fetus.
-In some parts of the world exogenous estriol is used for the treatment of menopausal symptoms.
-Estriol has also been investigated as a protective neurosteroid with potential roles in immune diseases and bone and lipid metabolism.
+Estriol is one of the three major endogenous estrogens, including estradiol and estrone.
+It is a weak estrogen derived from the hydroxylation of estradiol and estrone in the liver.
+Average levels in women who are not pregnant are typically nearly undetectable.
+However, the placenta produces Estriol in large amounts, and physicians monitor rising maternal levels from the very early weeks of pregnancy until delivery.
+Physicians monitor Estriol as an indicator of fetal health and well-being during pregnancy.
+Physicians routinely measure Estriol as part of the triple and quadruple tests during pregnancy outreach and screening.
+Abnormally low levels in pregnant females can suggest fetal chromosomal or congenital anomalies.
+In some parts of the world, exogenous Estriol treats menopausal symptoms.
+Investigators hypothesize that Estriol is a protective neurosteroid with potential roles in immune diseases and bone and lipid metabolism.